Thursday, February 6, 2025

 The first move up to 0.25 per cent came in December 2021 and a sharp series of rises from the MPC followed, driving base rate all the way up to 5.25 per cent in August 2023.

 Rates were then held at 5.25 per cent until August 2024, when they were cut to 5 per cent.
-The next cut was to 4.75 per cent in November 2024.
+The next cut was to 4.75 per cent in November 2024 and then to 4.5 per cent in February,

 Mortgages and savings: Check the top rates you can get